Creation Technologies: Operations

-Creation has business units across North America and in China, with more than 4,000 employees as of 2023.
+Creation has business units across North America and in China, with more than 3,000 employees as of 2023.
 The company is also part of the ems-Alliance, 5 EMS providers partnering to provide additional coverage for customer requirements in markets around the world.

 Creation's services include design and new product introduction (NPI), PCBA and full integration manufacturing, order fulfillment services, supply chain solutions and after-market services (AMS).
 The company's certifications, registrations and regulatory agencies include ISO 9001, ISO 13485, ISO 14001, AS9100 for aerospace, FDA, CSA, UL, TUV, FM, CE, and MET, and its facilities have obtained International Traffic in Arms (ITAR) and Controlled Goods Directorate (CGD) registrations.

+Locations

 Creation's manufacturing operations in Canada: